herzbube/libsgfcplusplus/doc/SgfcNotes.md

 ## Escaping

-On reading SimpleText/Text property values, SGFC removes escape characters that don't do anything (e.g. `\a`, or `\:` in a non-composed property value) but preserves escape characters that have a purpose: `\\`, `\]` and `\:`.
+On reading SimpleText/Text property values, and values of Point/Move/Stone properties of game types != Go, SGFC removes all escape characters.

-On writing SimpleText/Text property values, SGFC does not add escape characters because it expects that those escape characters that have a purpose are still there.
+On writing these property values, SGFC adds escape characters back where they are needed to protect the SGF skeleton.

-libsgfc++ removes escape characters from SimpleText/Text property values so that the library client does not have to deal with them.

-Because SGFC does not add escape characters, libsgfc++ is responsible for adding escape characters back to SimpleText/Text property values to protect the special characters "\", "]" and ":".

-For application-specific properties and Point/Move/Stone properties of game types != Go, neither SGFC nor libsgfc++ have any idea how the value type is structured.
-SGFC therefore does not do any escaping/unescaping at all, and libsgfc++ only performs escaping/unescaping on behalf of the library client in those cases where it's known to be required for the integrity of the SGF content (end-of-value character "]", separator character ":" in the first value of a composed value).

 Also see the detailed comments in `SgfcPropertyDecoder` and `SgfcDocumentEncoder`.

+**Note:** `SgfcPropertyDecoder` used to perform some escape processing, but this became unnecessary when SGFC V2.00 started to remove all escape characters.
+The code that performs the processing has been left in but made optional and disabled by default.
+Some comments may still mention the old behaviour.

 ## Line breaks